Frisco Fighters

-The Frisco Fighters are a professional indoor football team based in Frisco, Texas.
+The Frisco Fighters are an inactive professional indoor football team based in Frisco, Texas.
 A member of the Indoor Football League, the Fighters play their home games at the Comerica Center.
 The team was set to participate in the 2020 season, but were unable to play due to the COVID-19 pandemic.
+The team will sit out the 2025 season, but plan to return for 2026.

 History

 Founding and 2020 season

 The Frisco Fighters are the third indoor football team to play in Frisco following the Intense Football League's Frisco Thunder (2007–2008) and Champions Indoor Football's Texas Revolution (2018–2019).
 The Texas Revolution played in Frisco as a Champions Indoor Football team from 2017 until early 2019, when their membership in that league was terminated.
 On November 24, 2019, the IFL announced it would debut a new expansion team in Frisco, owned by automobile dealer Steve Germain and his family.

 On December 11, the new Frisco franchise revealed their new team name as the "Frisco Fighters", along with their logo, color scheme, and coaching staff.
 The TEAM Management, LLC was retained to manage operating the Fighters.
 Arena football veteran Clint Dolezel (best known for his time as quarterback of the Grand Rapids Rampage and Dallas Desperados) was announced as the team's inaugural head coach.
 In February 2020, the Fighters added former Dallas Cowboys' wide receiver Drew Pearson as chief relationships officer and an analyst for all the Fighters' televised games.

 The IFL completed two games in the 2020 season before the entire season was postponed due to the COVID-19 pandemic, without the Fighters playing a game.
 The Fighters' inaugural season was eventually cancelled outright.
-The Fighters continued to advertise on local after their season was cancelled, and engaged in community contributions including volunteer assistance to Meals on Wheels, local schools, and senior health care facilities.
-According to Dave Whinham of The TEAM Management, these actions helped ensure the team wasn't "easily forgotten" while also drawing on the new team's values.
+The Fighters continued to advertise on local after their season was cancelled, and engaged in community contributions.